April 10, 2025

 A Warning About Pancoast Tumors

-Pancoast tumors, named after radiologist Dr. Henry Pancoast, are rare, affecting only 3% to 5% of lung cancer patients.
+Pancoast tumors, named after radiologist Dr. Henry Pancoast, are rare, affecting only 3% to 5% of lung cancer patients5.
 These tumors develop at the apex, or top, of the lung, near the spine.
 Oftentimes, symptoms of Pancoast tumors — such as arm and shoulder pain, muscle weakness, numbness, tingling, drooping eyelids, and loss of coordination — are initially missed because they are subtle or easily explained by other causes.

 However, it's imperative to consult a healthcare professional if any of the aforementioned symptoms arise, especially when they persist or worsen over time.
 Recognizing the symptoms associated with Pancoast tumors is crucial for early detection and intervention.

 In the early stages of lung cancer, you may not have any noticeable symptoms, making it crucial to understand risk factors and make lifestyle changes.
 Tumors often progress to more advanced stages before symptoms become apparent.
-Understanding what is happening with the tumor growth as lung cancer progresses can help you make sense of the symptoms.
+Understanding what is happening with the tumor growth as lung cancer progresses can help you make sense of the symptoms6.

 Stage I lung cancer: The tumor is localized within the lungs and has not spread to nearby tissues or lymph nodes.
 Symptoms are often absent or mild.